2015 6 Hours of Spa-Francorchamps: Race

 Tréluyer maintained the lead for the rest of the race winning after completing 176 laps at a track record-breaking distance of 765.967 mi.
 Jani finished second, 13.424 seconds adrift of the No. 7 Audi, and Bernhard completed the podium positions by finishing third, albeit one lap behind.
 It was Audi's second consecutive overall series' victory of the season.
 Unchallenged in the closing stages, Jota Sport were victorious in LMP2, one lap ahead of the second-place G-Drive Racing car of Gustavo Yacamán, Ricardo González and Pipo Derani, and third-position finishers Webb, Ragues and Amberg of Team SARD Morand.
 It was Evans's first LMP2 victory in the World Endurance Championship, while it was Tincknell and Dolan's second in the series.

-Bruni was issued with a one-minute, stop-and-go penalty because his mechanics did not check one of his tyres at his final scheduled pit stop.
+Bruni was issued with a one-minute, stop-and-go penalty because a mechanic lost grip in trying to rectify an issue with the right-rear wheel nut and dropped his wheel gun over the white line demarcating the pit lane's working zone after pulling it off the axle.
 Rees took over the class lead which he maintained to clinch victory in LMGTE Pro.
 Turner held third, but made a pit stop, allowing Lietz and Muller to finish in second and third places in the category.
 This was Rees's, Stanaway's and MacDowall's first class victories in the World Endurance Championship.
 Aston Martin finished as the winners in LMGTE Am, ahead of the No. 83 AF Corse of François Perrodo, Emmanuel Collard, and Agias with SMP Racing's No. 72 entry of Viktor Shaitar.
 Aleksey Basov and Andrea Bertolini completed the class podium positions.
 Dalla Lana, Mathias Lauda's and Lamy's win was their second consecutive in LMGTE Am.